 Comac is yet to comment on its rumored soon-to-be inclusion on the US Commerce Department’s such blacklist, nor did it reply to Asia Times’ emailed inquiries about the potential impact on its top-priority C919 project.

-China News Service quoted a Comac executive as saying the company was assessing likely outcomes if Trump put his company on the US’ so-called “entity list”, but claimed current sourcing deals with General Electric (GE), Honeywell and others would continue as normal.
+The China News Service quoted a Comac executive as saying the company was assessing likely outcomes if Trump put his company on the US’ so-called “entity list”, but claimed current sourcing deals with General Electric (GE), Honeywell and other American suppliers would continue as normal.